angx-system/angx-bridge/PROPOSAL.md

 laptop or a base's persistent device.
 It does not replace Hyperswarm.
 It stands in for it only when the internet is not there.

+It has no interface of its own.
+Like angx-reader's indexer, it runs as a background process — started once, running from boot, requiring no attention.
+Unlike reader, it produces nothing for anyone to look at; it only moves signed feed data from one place to another.

 ---

 **1. Primary path** — Hyperswarm.
 When internet is present, Hyperswarm